TLINDEN/rpnc/README.md

     470
     220
     res2vcc
+    => 2.79

 You  can  also  put  the   function  definition  in  the  config  file `~/.rpnc`.
 Empty lines and lines beginning with `#` will be ignored.

+Another way  to define a  function is to  use perl code  directly.
+The perl code must  be a closure string and surrounded  by braces.
+You can access the stack via `@_`.
+Here's an example:

+    f pr { return "1.0 / (" . join(' + ', map { "1.0 / $_"} @_) . ")" }

+This  function  calculates the  parallel  resistance  of a  number  of resistors.
+It adds up all values from the stack.
+Usage:

+    22
+    47
+    330
+    pr
+    => 41.14

 ## Using STDIN via a PIPE